stagerightlabs/laravel-jwt-server/readme.md

 [![Build Status](https://travis-ci.org/SRLabs/laravel-jwt-server.svg?branch=master)](https://travis-ci.org/SRLabs/laravel-jwt-server)

 This is a proof-of-concept demonstration of a Laravel API with authentication provided by [Json Web Tokens](https://jwt.io/).
-In this project we are extending the native Laravel Auth tools to support JWT via the "[tymon/jwt-auth](https://packagist.org/packages/tymon/jwt-auth)" package.
+In this project we are extending the native Laravel Auth tools to support JWT via the "[Laravel Passport](https://laravel.com/docs/master/passport)" package.
 See the companion repository for an example of a VueJs JWT client application.

 ## Installation